ScreenJournal

-ScreenJournal vs. Traditional Call Center QA: Why Sampling 2% of Calls is No Longer Enough
+ScreenJournal vs. Traditional Call Centre QA: Why Sampling 2% of Calls is No Longer Enough

 Traditional QA reviews 2-5% of calls with inconsistent scoring and delayed feedback.
-ScreenJournal analyzes 100% of interactions with AI.
+ScreenJournal analyses 100% of interactions with AI.
 Compare coverage, cost, and quality outcomes.

 ScreenJournal Team